 (3) Does the generated system involve parameters that were selected to get the final equity curve through the maximization of some objective(s)?
 If there are such parameters, then the selection bias dimensionality increases to the power of the number of parameters making it extremely unlikely that the system possesses intelligence and it may be just fitted to the data.

 (4) This is the most important part: Do you get only one run of the system that is repeatable and deterministic or multiple runs that may or may not converge to the acceptable performance?
 If many runs occur, this introduces data-mining and dat-snooping bias.
 These biases are the result of the dangerous practice when data in the in-sample are used multiple times with many combinations of indicators and heuristic rules until an acceptable equity curve is obtained.
-Some of the systems that generate the good performance curves in the in-sample may also generate good equity performance in the out-of-sample by chance alone.
-Thus, data-mining bias facilitates selection bias.
-Cross-validation in an out-of-sample may not be enough to rule out randomness because, as already pointed out, some systems may survive in the out-of-sample just by chance.
+Some of the systems that generate the good performance curves in the in-sample may also generate good equity performance in the out-of-sample just by chance alone.
+Thus, when data-snooping is involved, cross-validation in an out-of-sample may not be enough to rule out randomness.

 The coin toss experiment provides an indication that when one comes across a process that generates many system alternatives with many equity curves, some acceptable and some unacceptable, one may get fooled by randomness.
-Minimizing data-mining and selection bias is a very involved process for the most part outside the capabilities of the average developer who lacks an in-depth understanding of these issues.
+Minimizing data-mining , data snooping and selection bias is a very involved process and for the most part outside the capabilities of the average developer who lacks an in-depth understanding of these issues.
 Actually, methods for analyzing systems for the presence of bias are even more important that the methods used to generate the systems and are often considered an integral part of a trading edge .